 Eric's time in California was a juxtaposition between the military mentality and a free spirit being brought out more and more every day by the San Diego landscape and lifestyle.
 Still obsessed with music, Eric always had a keyboard in his dorm room and was now taking in music representative of the California lifestyle.
 Foster the People, the Red Hot Chili Peppers, even the Beach Boys who he loved from childhood were taking on a new meaning!

-After a short stay with his parents, Eric moved to Seattle to embark on his next adventure.
+Upon honorable discharge from the military, Eric moved to Seattle to embark on his next adventure.
 He didn't know exactly what he would do, but he knew music would be a part of it.
 He spent the first year working for an independent landscaper on 5 wealthy estates in the affluent neighborhood of Magnolia just outside of Seattle.
 In his off time, he began writing songs inspired by some of his favorite artists of the time including Radiohead, Coldplay, The Killers, U2 and Kings of Leon.
-During one of his shopping sprees in the city, he met a beautiful girl working at Barneys New York named Naomi.
+During one of his trips to the city, he met a girl working at Barneys New York named Naomi.
 They dated for a year while Eric continued to work as a landscaper for his friend and boss Mark.

-While adjusting to the city, Eric used his military benefits to take college classes in LaGuardia, Queens (coincidentally just across the street from the Steinway Grand Piano factory).
+While adjusting to the city, Eric used his military benefits to take college classes in LaGuardia, Queens.
 He also continued writing songs based on his current relationship and radically new lifestyle.
 Naomi worked thru the ranks of the fashion industry as they lived in a spare bedroom of her cousins apartment in the East Village.
-As a side note, her cousin was a film student at NYU and he would do projects for various artists including members of the Wu Tang Clan who would come and go thru the apartment from time to time.

-Upon moving to Brooklyn, he decided it was time to start doing something with these songs he had compiled over the years.
-He needed something to kill the pain.
-Something to hold on to now that he was in this massive city with what seemed like no purpose.
-He started putting out ads on Craigslist looking for bandmates.
+Upon moving to Brooklyn, Eric decided it was time to start doing something with these songs he had compiled over the years.
+He also started putting out ads on Craigslist looking for bandmates.
 The first to come along was a very intelligent and highly capable bass player named Seth Klugman.
 The fit was immediate and the two started rehearsing on the ground floor of Seth's two story east village apartment.

 While working at a sporting goods store in Union Square, Eric was told about a drummer who worked in another department.
-He soon noticed they took the same subway back to Brooklyn every night and even walked down the same streets to get home.
 Eric approached him one day about the band he was trying to put together.
 Rick joined in on their next rehearsal and the fit was obvious and immediate.
 With Ricks incredible chops and laid back attitude, all they needed now was a guitar player.
 Rick was attending the NYU jazz program for drumming at the time.
 When Eric mentioned they needed a guitar player, Rick brought his good friend and class mate Jason to their next rehearsal.
-Jason's highly technical Jazz-based playing style made for a very unlikely and beautiful fusion with Eric's piano-based melodic Pop Rock.
+Jason's highly technical Jazz-based style made for a very unlikely and beautiful fusion with Eric's piano-based melodic Pop Rock.
 They decided on the name Rovnik, meaning "Circle around the Earth" in Czech.

 Rovnik improved fast and within a couple of months started playing some of New York Cities oldest and most iconic music venues.
 Over the course of 3 years they averaged 2 shows a month and played venues including The Bitter End, Cafe Wha, Sullivan Hall, Arlenes Grocery, Spike Hill, The Delancey, Fontana's, RockWood Music Hall, Kennys Castaway, The Groove and many more!

 3 years later Rovnik went their separate ways, but Eric continued to write and play duo shows with drummer and friend Rick.
-After 7 years of living in the East Village, Williamsburg, and Park Slope; Eric decided it was time to say goodbye to New York City for the time being.
+After 7 years, Eric decided it was time to say goodbye to New York City for the time being.
 He moved to Nashville, TN where he spent 2 years working for the State Health Department.
 During this time, Eric started recording his first solo EP.
-Nearly finished and bored with government work, Eric once again packed up and moved to Kalispell, Montana to finish his album.
+Nearly finished and bored with government work, Eric once again packed up and moved to his hometown of Kalispell, Montana to finish his album.

 Once finished, he invited Rick out and the two of them, along with family and friends organized a local album release party and show at the Alpine Ballroom on Main Street in Kalispell.
 The event was a success and Eric started picking up regular gigs throughout the Flathead Valley.
 Before he knew it, he was working as a full time musician in the rapidly evolving music scene.
 Over the next several years, Eric recorded 2 full length albums and many singles.
-Whenever he releases an album or plays a special event, he always calls on Rick as well as a beautiful Sister Trio from Nashville called Gold Heart to back him.
+Whenever he releases an album or plays a special event, he brings in new musicians and always calls on Rick to back him on drums